-14.44.
+13.44.
 The course enters the London Congestion Charge Area, LEZ and ULEZ.
 These areas were expanded in 2023.
-Crews and supporters are advised to check the requirements for their vehicles and, where necessary, pay all the relevant charges.
-Instructions for ALL Supporters
+Crews and supporters are advised to check the requirements for their vehicles and, where necessary, pay

-- 14.45.
-The finish at TYM on Day 3 now falls in a payment zone. - 14.46.
-The stages finish at Barn Elms Boathouse on day 4 is in a payment zone. - 14.47.
-The finish at Westminster Bridge is within the Congestion Charge Area and ULEZ. - 14.48.
+- all the relevant charges. - 13.45.
+The finish at TYM on Day 3 now falls in a payment zone. - 13.46.
+The finish at Westminster Bridge is within the Congestion Charge Area and ULEZ. - 13.47.
 To check whether you will need to pay a fee to drive into London please see https://tfl.gov.uk/modes/driving/low-emission-zone/check-if-your-vehicle-is-affected

-At Westminster - Senior Doubles
+At Westminster

-- 14.49.
-Support crews are NOT permitted to use the pay car park of St Thomas' Hospital. - 14.50.
-There are other car parks within walking distance which can be researched on the internet for availability and cost. - 14.51.
-Please remember that the South Bank at Westminster has been designated a no-alcohol area by the police so any celebratory champagne or other drinks should be opened and drunk elsewhere. - 14.52.
+- 13.48.
+Support crews are NOT permitted to use the pay car park of St Thomas' Hospital. - 13.49.
+There are other car parks within walking distance which can be researched on the internet for availability and cost. - 13.50.
+Please remember that the South Bank at Westminster has been designated a no-alcohol area by the police so any celebratory champagne or other drinks should be opened and drunk elsewhere. - 13.51.
 Please minimise the support crew numbers around the top of the steps.
 This area becomes very congested, and we are required to maintain a public thoroughfare at all times.
-Do not congregate in this area. - 14.53.
-Move away with your crews' craft, as soon as possible. - 14.54.
-All general supporters should stay upstream of Westminster Bridge or downstream of the London Eye. - 14.55.
+Do not congregate in this area - 13.52.
+Move away with your crews' boat, as soon as possible. - 13.53.
+All general supporters should stay upstream of Westminster Bridge or downstream of the London Eye. - 13.54.
 Supporters may not interfere with the timekeepers at any point.
 Each breach of the restrictions on supporters will receive time penalty.
 Repeated breaches will result in disqualification.
-In the event that a specific crew cannot be identified, the penalty will be applied to the team or organisation concerned. - 14.56.
+In the event that a specific crew cannot be identified, the penalty will be applied to the team or organisation concerned. - 13.55.
 Under no circumstances can supporters use banners on Westminster Bridge.
 (This is a rule imposed by London Transport and Westminster City Council.)

-A breach of any of these Instructions and/or The General Rules and specific Class Rules may result in a penalty being imposed on the crew being supported.
+A breach of any of these Instructions and/or The General Rules and specific Class Rules may result in a penalty being imposed on the crew being supported